maikszusevics/IaC/Terraform_Orchastration/README.md

 ## Commands

 - `terraform init`
-intitialises terraform, prepares your working directory for other commands
+intitialises terraform, prepares your working directory for other commands.

+Downloads the dependencies of the provider specified in the .tf file.

 - `terraform plan`
 Find, perpare, and show changes required by the current configuration